cPu1/jsonFrame/README.md

 jsonFrame
 =========

-A [jsonrpc 2.0] implementation supporting both TCP and HTTP transports.
+A **[jsonrpc 2.0]** implementation supporting both TCP and HTTP transports.
 The TCP implementation frames each jsonrpc request/response object with a length prefix, which specifies the length in bytes of the actual message; hence the name **jsonFrame**.
 Both the client and server must agree on a length prefix.

 ## Package
 * JSON-RPC TCP server and client
-* Connect middleware for application/json-rpc POST requests
+* Connect middleware for HTTP `application/json-rpc` POST requests
 * TODO: jQuery function plugin for HTTP transport
 * jsonTransformer: A node.js [streams2 Transform] implementation that reads length-prefixed messages built using jsonFrame.build